totvs/tir/README.md

 This project has a docs folder with [Sphinx](http://www.sphinx-doc.org/en/master/) files.

-Our **create_docs.cmd** script handles the installation of dependencies and creates the offline documentation.
+Our **create_docs.cmd** script handles the installation of dependencies and creates the offline documentation on doc_files/build/html folder.

 ##How to install: